gsayas/example-node-backend/README.md

 💫 Welcome! 🎉

-This is a exmaple of a backend built with Node.js/Express.js that will serve a REST API.
+This is a example of a backend built with Node.js/Express.js that will serve a REST API.

 ## Data Models